Integrating SEO Best Practices into Your Automated Content Strategy

 Check Tool/Method Threshold/Rule Action on Fail

-Readability score Readable/Hemingway `Flesch Reading Ease` <60 flag; <40 block publish Assign to editor for rewrite
+Readability score Research from various readability tests shows that Flesch Reading Ease scores <60 flag; <40 block publish Assign to editor for rewrite

 Duplicate content Copyscape / Siteliner >30% overlap with indexed pages Quarantine; rewrite or canonicalize